rccordell/s25bbb/pages/assignments/book-project.md

 #### Final Project Showcase

-During the last days of class you will present your projects to each other and to interested members of the campus community.
+During the last day of class—Tuesday, May 6—you will present your projects to each other and to interested members of the campus community.
 We will discuss this event in more detail as the end of the semester approaches.